 6 Easy-Access West Virginia Waterfalls That Are Perfect For A Summer Adventure

-These are just a handful of the waterfalls in West Virginia, some more accessible, some less.
+These are just a handful of the roadside waterfalls in West Virginia, some are more accessible, some less, but all of them are worth going out of your way to see.
 What a privilege it is to live in a state with so much beauty right at our fingertips!